jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 ![Star War](\../img\breakdowns\techvolution-star-wars-layers.png)

-These are the layers of a good movie.
-And while no one can master the alchemy of creating stories, no good story that passes the test of time like Cinderella, Star Wars, or The Matrix, breaks this order.

-Following it is what got Europe's noble familes in power.
-Breaking it got them out of power.
-We'll get the full picture once we undertand the functional way a good movie is assembled, and the art and spectacle of bad ones.
+These are the layers of every story.
+The difference between good and bad stories is how they follow this order.
+Good stories emphasize plot, and are about a fight between hero and villian.

+Bad stories are like the boring party guest.
+They emphasize either spectacle or characters.
+We'll see this better when we chart how good and bad stories look like.

 ## Charting Stories

-Here's what the sequence of events looks like.

-Here's a legend.
+Here's a legend of stories.

 ![Legend](\../img\breakdowns\story-legend.png)